olivier-carrere/redaction-technique.org/src/content/docs/en/formats/cas-concret-documentation-de-nufirewall.md

 :::tip

-Using conref is the best way for the **technical editor** to dramatically reduce costs and publication times for his **DITA XML** content, especially for multilingual documents.
+Using conref is the best way for the **technical writer** to dramatically reduce costs and publication times for his **DITA XML** content, especially for multilingual documents.
 :::

 Due to the nature of the information they contain, *task* sections have a higher rate of content reuse than *concept* or *reference* sections.